1 Introduction

 The Company Secretary shall record the conflict in the relevant Board minutes.

-Where Deribit is not reasonably confident that it is able to manage a particular conflict of interest to adequately protect the interest of a client, the fact, or source of, the conflict of interest will be clearly disclosed to the client before Deribit undertakes any related business.
+Where Deribit is not reasonably confident that it is able to manage a particular Conflict of Interest to adequately protect the interest of a Client, the fact, or source of, the Conflict of Interest will be clearly disclosed to the Client before Deribit undertakes any related business.
 In particular, the disclosure will include:

 -

-a specific description of the conflict of interest;
+a specific description of the Conflict of Interest;

 -

-an explanation of the risks to the client that arise;
+an explanation of the risks to the Client that arise;

 -

-that the organisational and administrative arrangements established by Deribit to prevent or manage that conflict of interest are not sufficient to ensure, with reasonable confidence, that the risks of damage to the interests of the client will be prevented; and
+that the organisational and administrative arrangements established by Deribit to prevent or manage that Conflict of Interest are not sufficient to ensure, with reasonable confidence, that the risks of damage to the interests of the Client will be prevented; and

 -

-sufficient detail to enable that client to take an informed decision with respect to the service in the context of which the conflict of interest arises.
+sufficient detail to enable that Client to take an informed decision with respect to the service in the context of which the Conflict of Interest arises.

 Further, the fact of the disclosure is not considered to be a mitigant.
-All the controls detailed in this policy will continue to be applied in respect of that conflict of interest.
+All the controls detailed in this policy will continue to be applied in respect of that Conflict of Interest.

-10. Representation of independence to clients
+13 Representation of independence to Clients

 If Deribit represents itself as being independent with respect to a particular activity: